nicolaspoersch/hacking-introduction/EN.md

 ## Learning Programming

-**Essential programming languages (Python, C++, etc.):**
+### Essential Programming Languages (Python, C++, etc.):

-Python is versatile and widely used in cybersecurity.
-C++ is valuable for understanding low-level vulnerabilities.
-Java is important for understanding Java-based applications.
+- **Python:** As an essential programming language, Python is valued for its simplicity, extensive library support, and versatility.
+Learn to write scripts for automating tasks and create custom tools for security testing.

+- **C++:** C++ is crucial for understanding low-level vulnerabilities and exploring complex systems.
+Focus on low-level programming, such as memory manipulation and fault analysis.

+- **Java:** To comprehend Java-based applications, study the language and its associated security.
+This will be beneficial when dealing with corporate systems that use Java.

 ## Operating Systems